mturk/svcbatch/README.md

   This option will replace **PATH** environment variable with minimal set of paths that are needed to run the batch file.

-  The path of svcbatch.exe is used as first path element.
+  The path of svcbatch.exe is used as the first path element.
   For example if you have installed a service with svcbatch.exe from `C:\Program Files\SvcBatch\svcbatch.exe` then the **PATH** environment variable will be set to: